awsdocs/amazon-redshift-management-guide/doc_source/managing-clusters-console.md

 ## Creating a Cluster<a name="create-cluster"></a>

-Before you create a cluster, read [Overview](working-with-clusters.md#working-with-clusters-overview) and [Clusters and Nodes in Amazon Redshift](working-with-clusters.md#rs-about-clusters-and-nodes)\.
+Before you create a cluster, read [Overview of Amazon Redshift Clusters](working-with-clusters.md#working-with-clusters-overview) and [Clusters and Nodes in Amazon Redshift](working-with-clusters.md#rs-about-clusters-and-nodes)\.

 **Note**
 A new console is available for Amazon Redshift\.
 Choose either the **New Console** or the **Original Console** instructions based on the console that you are using\.
 The **New Console** instructions are open by default\.